Copps 'Worried' About DTV Transition

-At the NAB2007 FCC Breakfast sponsored by A.G.
-Edwards, some of the topics that made Rehr’s hit list included the DTV transition, white spaces, AM radio and the potential satellite radio merger.
+At Tuesday's FCC Breakfast, sponsored by A.G.
+Edwards, some of the topics that made Rehr's hit list included the DTV transition, white spaces, AM radio and the potential satellite radio merger.

 The urgency of letting the public know about the DTV transition was at the forefront of the discussion.
 Rehr referred to the Feb.
-17, 2009 deadline, saying it’s less than two years away.
+17, 2009 deadline, saying it is less than two years away.

 "We've really got to close business that day or [Rep. John] Dingell's prediction of a 'fine mess' will come true."

 Copps likened the preparation process to Y2K, which involved a lot of meetings and outreach.

 "This DTV transition is a stealth process compared to that.
 I think we've got to make sure people know what the sets and monitors are capable of," he said.

 Rehr said there's a digital TV symposium at the show today, with broadcasters from countries that have already converted their TV industry to digital on hand to offer advice.
 Presenters from Sweden, Britain, Austria and Singapore are included.